togawa28/mousestyles/doc/source/report/ultradian.rst

 the frequency or period, and modeling of rhythm patterns.

 - Data preparation:

-  Mouse behaviour are recorded based on time intervals or time points.
-For example, the beginning and ending time stamp of one food ingestion, or the coordinates of mouse position at a specific time point.
+  Mouse behaviors are recorded based on time intervals or time points, like the beginning and ending time stamp of one food ingestion or the coordinates of mouse position at a specific time point.
 We aggregate the data based on given time bins and thus convert the raw data to time series.
   Then how to determine the optimal bin intervals for